adityak714/mevn-app-handyman-finder/README.md

 * Home: page with dashboard with options like searching for listings and looking for handymen in a specified area
 * CreateRequest: page which asks the user for all of the required information to request services
 * MyRequests: page showing all of the requests made by a user (with optional filtering/sorting)
 * AcceptedRequests: page showing in ascending order by date all of the accepted service requests made by a user
+* SearchResults: upon clients search entry, a page showing all listings matching criteria (such as location, job, etc)
 * ClientProfilePage: page showing the personal information of the user
 * WorkerProfilePage: page showing the personal information/reviews of the handymen